s-ol/mmm/root/articles/mmmfs/framework/text$markdown+sidenotes.md

   use of the tools and general 'passive' use of containing system at large.

 These serve as guiding principles for the design and evaluation of computer systems for end-users, but are by nature very abstract.
-The following properties are therefore derived as more concrete proposals based on some more specific
+The following properties are therefore derived as more concrete proposals based on more specific
-constraints: namely the construction of a system for end-users to keep, structure and display personal information and thoughts in.
+constraints: namely the construction of a system for end-users to keep, structure and display personal information and thoughts.

 modularity
 ----------

 The *UNIX Philosophy*<mmm-embed path="../references/unix" wrap="sidenote"></mmm-embed> describes the software design
 paradigm pioneered in the creation of the Unix operating system at the AT&T Bell Labs research center in the 1960s.
-The concepts are considered quite influental and are still notably applied in the Linux community.
+The concepts are considered quite influential and are still notably applied in the Linux community.
 Many attempts at summaries exist, but the following includes the pieces that are especially relevant even today:

 > Even though the UNIX system introduces a number of innovative programs and techniques, no single program or idea makes